-I planned diligently before the cruise by promptly ordering the family’s passports, scheduling flu shots and making a detailed packing list that included various nausea medications, snacks for the kids and more.
+I planned diligently before the cruise by promptly ordering the family’s passports, scheduling flu shots, and making a detailed packing list that included various nausea medications, snacks for the kids, and more.
 In fact, I wrote a post all about it. (make sure you check out the nifty over-the-door shoe organizer tip!)
 Needless to say, we were thoroughly prepared when we arrived at Port Canaveral, but we were still nervous!

 I remember slowly moving through the long line onto the Dream, wondering what we were about to discover.
 Our first magical moment began right as we stepped on the ship when we heard “Everyone, welcome the Bellgardt family!”
-That, my friends was awesome.
+That, my friends, was awesome.
 It only went up from there.

 No nausea.
 No boredom.
 No fear.
 In fact, we were sad that our cruise was so short.
 We were just getting comfortable when it was time to disembark!

 So, since our first cruise wasn’t quite long enough, we have decided to book another Disney Cruise, this time on the Fantasy to the Western Caribbean for seven nights!
-If you are unfamiliar with the Disney Cruise Ships, the Fantasy is the newest of the ships and resembles the Dream greatly, but with an art nouveau interior verses the art deco decor of the Dream.
+If you are unfamiliar with the Disney Cruise Ships, the Fantasy is the newest of the ships and resembles the Dream greatly, but with an art nouveau interior versus the art deco decor of the Dream.
 Differences are very slight and mostly stylistic.

 photo credit: Disney

 With the trip coming up in March, I have already started planning our activities, what to pack and how this may vary from our first cruise.
-We learned a great deal on our first cruise, both before, during and after, so I will be sharing these with you today.
+We learned a great deal on our first cruise, both before, during, and after, so I will be sharing these with you today.

 WHAT WE WILL DO DIFFERENTLY